Euclidean nets under isometric embeddings: Introduction

 Let $M$ be a complete, connected, $n$-dimensional Riemannian manifold.
 We say that a metric space $(X,d_{X})$ embeds isometrically in $M$ if there exists a map $\iota : X \to M$ that preserves distances, i.e. such that

 where $d_{M}$ is the Riemannian distance function in $M$.
 When given such an embedding, one can think about the metric space $X$ as a subset of the manifold $M$ for which the distances are ``known''.
 The question is then what can we learn about the manifold itself from the knowledge of these distances.
-It appears that for some discrete metric spaces, this partial data can determine the topology, and sometimes even the whole geometry of the target manifold, as shown in \cite{EK} and described below.
+It appears that for some discrete metric spaces, this partial data can determine the topology, and sometimes even the whole geometry of the underlying manifold.